Prativa-Sahu/Business-Analysis-of-Civic-connect-app/README.md

 - **Figma:** For designing user interfaces and enhancing user experience.
 - **React Native & React.js:** Frontend frameworks for mobile and web applications.
 - **Node.js & Express.js:** Backend server and API management.
-- **PostgreSQL:** Database management for efficient data storage and retrieval.
+- **MySQL:** Database management for efficient data storage and retrieval.
 - **AWS/Firebase:** Cloud hosting and deployment.

 ## Organization Chart
 The organizational structure for Civic Connect is as follows:

 - **Project Manager:** Oversees the entire project lifecycle, ensures timely delivery, and manages resources.
-- **Business Analyst (You):** Responsible for gathering requirements, designing the workflow, and coordinating between teams.
+- **Business Analyst (I):** Responsible for gathering requirements, designing the workflow, and coordinating between teams.
 - **UX/UI Designer:** Designs user interfaces using Figma to enhance user experience.
 - **Frontend Developer:** Develops the mobile and web applications using React Native and React.js.
 - **Backend Developer:** Manages server-side logic and database integration using Node.js and PostgreSQL.